tom-krieger/cis_security_hardening/REFERENCE.md

 ##### <a name="level"></a>`level`

-Data type: `Enum['1', '2']`
+Data type: `Enum['1', '2', 'stig']`

-The CIS Benchmark server security level
+The CIS Benchmark server security level.
+Higher levels include all rules of lover levels.
+Therefore level1 rules are all included in the level2 rules and stig includes level1 nd level 2 rules.

 Default value: `'2'`